zoxpx/pxdocs/content/reference/knowledge-base/etcd.md

 3. Minimum 8G of memory dedicated to each etcd node.
 4. Each Etcd node in the etcd cluster backed with storage disks (minimum 100GB)

-More detailed set of hardware requirements as recommended by etcd can be found [here](https://coreos.com/etcd/docs/latest/op-guide/hardware.html#example-hardware-configurations)
+More detailed set of hardware requirements as recommended by etcd can be found [here](https://etcd.io/docs/v3.3.12/op-guide/hardware/).

 ### Setup

 You can use one of the following methods to setup an etcd cluster

-#### Setup ETCD cluster with static set of nodes
+#### Setup an ETCD cluster with a static set of nodes

 If you have 3 static nodes where you want to run etcd follow [this](/reference/knowledge-base/etcd-quick-setup) guide to setup systemd services for an etcd cluster.

-#### Setup ETCD cluster using CoreOS documentation
+#### Setup an ETCD cluster using the official documentation

-Follow [this](https://coreos.com/etcd/docs/latest/op-guide/clustering.html) detailed step by step process provided by etcd to setup a brand new multi-node cluster.
+Follow [this](https://etcd.io/docs/v3.3.12/op-guide/clustering/) detailed step by step process provided by etcd to setup a brand new multi-node cluster.

-#### Setup ETCD cluster using Ansible Playbook
+#### Setup an ETCD cluster using Ansible Playbook

 Follow [this](https://github.com/portworx/px-docs/blob/gh-pages/etcd/ansible/index.md) ansible playbook to install a 3 node etcd cluster.